MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-start-for-administrators.md

 <a name="configure-server-for-operationalization"></a>

-## Configure web & compute nodes for analytics deployment and remote execution
+## Configure web & compute nodes for analytic deployment and remote execution

 To benefit from Machine Learning Server’s web service deployment and remote execution features, you must first [configure](../install/operationalize-r-server-one-box-config.md) the server after installation to act as a deployment server and host analytic web services.